Trained quantum neural networks are Gaussian processes: Trained quantum neural networks are Gaussian processes

-not identically zero.
-We also assume that the minimum eigenvalue of the finite\footnote{The number of examples in $\mathcal{D}$ is assumed to be finite.} matrix $\bar K \equiv \bar K(X,X^T)$ is strictly positive: $\lambda_{\min}^K>0$. \end{assumption} \begin{remark} Since $\bar K$ is a finite matrix, its spectrum is bounded.
-In particular, we will call $\lambda_{\max}^K$ its maximum eigenvalue. \end{remark} As in the case of $N(m)$, we are left with some degrees of freedom in the choice of $N_K(m)$ under Assumption \ref{assNTK}: a global factor or negligible corrections do not change that requirement.
+Since $\bar K$ is a finite matrix, its spectrum is bounded.
+In particular, we will call $\lambda_{\max}^K$ its maximum eigenvalue.

+As in the case of $N(m)$, we are left with some degrees of freedom in the choice of $N_K(m)$ under Assumption \ref{assNTK}: a global factor or negligible corrections do not change that requirement.
 As we will see, a multiplicative factor $\alpha>0$ in

 would rescale